sonqt/conversational_sandbox/K&S BERT/README.md

 Evaluation:
     1. Train each model over 5 epochs and save a checkpoint after each epoch.

-    2. Evaluate each checkpoint on the validation set and choose the best checkpoint based on Accuracy.
+    2. Tune the threshold for derailment prediction based on Accuracy.

-        * Tune the threshold for derailment prediction based on Accuracy.
+    3. Evaluate each checkpoint on the validation set and choose the best checkpoint based on Accuracy.

-    3. Evaluate the bect model (checkpoint) on test set.
+    4. Evaluate the bect model (checkpoint) on test set.